appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

 ## Backup data

-1. Open a shell into one of your current Appsmith pods:
+1. Connect to the shell of a running container:

    ```bash
    kubectl exec -it <pod> bash